LoMagnette/lomagnette.github.io/content/posts/2025-11-28-A2A/index.md

 ## Why agents need friends?

 We've recently seen a boom of AI "agents".
-AI Agents are usually described as a service that talk to an AI model to perform some kind of goal-based operation using tools and context it assumes.
+AI Agents are usually described as a service that talks to an AI model to perform some kind of goal-based operation using tools and context it assumes.

 But most of these agents are still working in an isolated environment.
 You build an agent into your application and it offers some capabilities, but that's it.
 You're basically building a monolith with AI in it.